-The Al Andalus Hammam Baths in Granada are just off the famous River Darro with flags fluttering from the Alhambra tower above.
+The Al Andalus Hammam Baths in Granada are just off the famous River Darro with flags fluttering at the Alhambra Palace above.
 Cross one of the ancient stone arched bridges, down a narrow back street and the Hammam welcomes you to enter via the hefty Moorish wooden door.

 Greeted by humidity and incense, candles and Moroccan decor you know the journey has begun.
 Welcomed, given a coloured band if you’re booked for a massage, and protective plastic slip-ons to go over your footwear you enter the steamy, dimly-lit, senuous (but hot with street clothes on) changing rooms.
 Moorish horseshoe arches, candles, Nasri-style decoration and beautiful tiles set the scene.
 Silence prevails.
 Relaxation and pampering begin here.